redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/02/README.md

 Notice how the two-layer namespace is used to identify each property in the JavaScript object we created called `host_fns`.

-> We have kept the WebAssembly global names the same as the JavaScript property names, so `$image_offset` has the same name as the `host_fns` property `js.image_offset` from which it has been derived; however, this has only been done for the sake of simplicity.
+> We have kept the WebAssembly global names the same as the JavaScript property names, so `$image_offset` has the same name as the `host_fns` property `js.image_offset` from which its value has been obtained; however, this has only been done for the sake of simplicity.
 It is not a requirement.